tinode/chat/docs/API.md

 Group topics represent communication channels between multiple users.
 The name of a group topic is `grp` followed by a string of characters from base64 URL-encoding set.
 No other assumptions can be made about internal structure or length of the group name.

 A group topic is created by sending a `{sub}` message with the topic field set to string `new` optionally followed by any characters, e.g. `new` or `newAbC123` are equivalent.
-Tinode will respond with a `{ctrl}` message with the name of the newly created topic, i.e. `{sub topic="new"}` is replied with `{ctrl topic="grpmiKBkQVXnm3P"}`.
+MidnightChat will respond with a `{ctrl}` message with the name of the newly created topic, i.e. `{sub topic="new"}` is replied with `{ctrl topic="grpmiKBkQVXnm3P"}`.
 If topic creation fails, the error is reported on the original topic name, i.e. `new` or `newAbC123`.
 The user who created the topic becomes topic owner.
 Ownership can be transferred to another user with a `{set}` message but one user must remain the owner at all times.

 A user joining or leaving the topic generates a `{pres}` message to all other users who are currently in the joined state with the topic.